rot226/LoRaFlexSim-1.0.1/simulateur_lora_sfrd_4.0/README.md

 - The physical layer is greatly simplified and does not reproduce hardware imperfections found in real devices.
-- Mobility relies on random Bezier paths without obstacles or terrain constraints.
+- By default mobility relies on Bezier paths; an optional RandomWaypoint model can use terrain maps to handle obstacles.
 - Basic LoRaWAN security (AES encryption and MIC) is enabled by default but join server handling and encryption validation are kept minimal.